djaus2/Soft-ata/README.md

             pinMode = 0xD0,
             digitalWrite = 0xD1,
             digitalRead = 0xD2,
             digitalToggle = 0xD3,
-            analogWrite = 0xA0, //Not iumplemented
+            analogRead = 0xA2,
+            pwmWrite = 0xB1,

             Undefined = 0xFF
         }
 ```

   - Digital IO
     - SoftataLib.Digital.SetPinMode(pin, SoftataLib.PinMode.DigitalInput/Output)
     - SoftataLib.Digital.SetPinState(pin, SoftataLib.PinState.HIGH/LOW)
     - SoftataLib.Digital.GetPinState(pin);
     - SoftataLib.Digital.TogglePinState(pin)Thre is also the general commands:
+  - Analog/PWM
+    - SoftataLib.Analog.AnalogRead(pin)
+    - SoftataLib.PWN.SetPWM(pin,value)
   - Interaction starts with:
     - SoftataLib.SendMessageCmd("Begin")
   - And ends with:
     - SoftataLib.SendMessageCmd("End")
   - A board header file specifies, like in Firmata, valid pins for each interaction type (Digital, Analog, PWM etc)
     -An invalid pin does not crash the Arduino app but cause an exception with the library.
-    - A call to a not yet implemented functionality (eg Analog, PWM etc) does not cause any exceptions,
+    - A call to a not yet implemented functionality (eg Serial, OneWire etc) does not cause any exceptions,
   - There is a Watchdog timer as well as a command to force a sofware reset of the Arduino device.
   - Each message to the device expects a response to be sent to the library and used to check if there was an issue, or contains requetsed data.
     - 2DDo: Implement a timeout mechanism.